This site contains no information about the edibility or toxicity of mushrooms.

-Russula emetica, also know as The Sickener, is a medium-sized agaric that has a convex to slightly depressed, scarlet-red cap.
-It grows mainly with coniferous trees in boggy areas.
-The mushroom is moderately poisonous and has a very hot taste.
+Russula emetica, also known as The Sickener, is a medium-sized agaric with a convex to slightly depressed, scarlet-red cap.
+It is found mainly beneath conifers (pines and spruces in particular) and occasionally also on mossy (fairly wet) heathland.
+The mushroom is known for its intensely hot taste.

 convex to slightly depressed, and often shiny scarlet or cherry red, becoming sticky at wet.
+The skin can be peeled off at least halfway to the centre and the flesh of Russula emetica is pink beneath the cuticle.
 Gills

 are whitish, becoming pallid straw, more or less free, brittle, and narrow.
-Spores
+Stem

 on the www.first-nature.com web site.